tjwilder/NeuralNetworkVerificationOnIntervals/README.md

 Robust amount for epsilon=0.01: 2849/10000
 ```

-## Your job
+## Problem Statement

-Your job is to, given an image I with label L, verify that changing the brightness slightly of any pixel in I still results in the label L.
+Given an image I with label L, verify that changing the brightness slightly of any pixel in I still results in the label L.

 Following our notation from class, this is the property we want for an image I with label L and some constant epsilon:
 ```